kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

 mapreduce(input = ..., reduce = function(k,vv) keyval(k, sum(unlist(vv))), combine = T)
 ```

 Actually, there is no change because unlist can transform a list of vectors into a vector.
 But assuming that we spent r seconds in the R interpreter and c executing C code in the first version, the new version will run in roughly in r/k + c time, approaching C speed for large enough k.
-Further speed gains may be achieved by setting `map = reduce`, making the data reduction happen earlier in the process.
+Further speed gains may be achieved by setting `map = reduce`, thus effecting a data reduction earlier in the process.

 ## rmr

 In the first part of this project, we focused on, as they say, "getting the API right", that is trying to achieve a seamless integration of
-mapreduce into R trying to make rmr interoperate and combine with other R features and language constructs, making rmr programs as readable
+mapreduce into R, letting rmr interoperate and combine with other R features and language constructs, making rmr programs as readable
 as possible, minimize any "surprise factor" etc. We have not focused on efficiency but we expect that to change as we gather feedback from
 users.
 Here are some related activities and improvements that could be helpful:

 * Performance testing.
 Testing at scale has been very limited and a new profiling feature has not been put to much use yet.
 We recommend
-  that people turn on profiling of the nodes during development and share their observations.
+  that users turn on profiling of the nodes during development and share their observations.
 We would be interested in taking a look at the
   results and helping with either code optimizations or, where warranted, optimizations in rmr itself.
 * Binary formats.
 Right now the default format is based on JSON (two JSON objects per line separated by a tab, for streaming
   compatibility).
 This is great for learning and debugging and also for interoperability with other data source (after all, we expect rmr to